gussj/cuckooazure/README.md

  - [ ] Create Ubuntu Server VM
  - [ ] Time

 This is intended for people that actually worked with Cuckoo in many different ways.
-This is script is not for beginners.
+This script is not for beginners.

 ## The script